Carlos-M-A/notes/python/django-rest-framework.md

 * To extend concrete views (generics) (like ListCreateAPIView, or RetrieveUpdateAPIView)
 * To extend set views (like ModelViewSet or ReadOnlyModelViewSet)

-The most commonly used: APIView, concrete views, and (ReadOnly)ModelViewSet
+ But in real life, you'll most likely use one of the following:: APIView, concrete views, and (ReadOnly)ModelViewSet

 Policy attributes:
 * renderer_classes: JSONRenderer, BrowsableAPIRenderer, ...